CamCove-Crichton/Whiskey-d_Away/README.md

 - Then implemented sending a confirmation email to the user when a booking is confirmed
 - I added a form to the tours app, so I can have a place for the admin user to be able to add, view and edit the tour experience offerings on the site, so it does not have to be done from the django admin side of things
 - I then moved onto adding the view, url and template for the add tour form to display in, so the admin can add tour experiences to the database from the site when logged in, instead of using the django admin panel
+- Afterwards I moved onto adding the edit tour view, url and template to allow admin users to be able to view and edit existing tour experiences

 ### Future Developments